Steven Finn: 2010/2011: Australia

 Finn's performances during the summer saw him selected for England's squad for the 2010-11 Ashes series and he won the ICC Emerging Player of the year award at the 2010 ICC Awards.
 Chosen for the first Test at the Gabba in Brisbane, Finn took his first Ashes wicket catching Simon Katich off his own bowling.
 He later took the wickets of several of the Australian tail to finish with Test-best figures of 6–125, his third five wicket haul in only his ninth Test.
 He took a further 8 wickets in the next two Tests, as England won in Adelaide before Australia squared the series at Perth.
-Despite being the leading wicket taker in the series for either side after 3 Tests, Finn was rested for the fourth Test, which England won.
+Despite being the leading wicket taker in the series for either team after 3 Tests, Finn was rested for the fourth Test, which England won.
 His replacement, Tim Bresnan, impressed in the fourth Test and kept his place for the fifth Test as England won both games by an innings to record a 3–1 victory – their first in Australia for 24 years.
 Finn finished with 14 wickets at an average of 33.14.
 Although he wasn't initially included in the limited overs squads, he was added as cover for the rested James Anderson for the two Twenty20 internationals and the first three ODI matches.
 On 30 January 2011 he made his ODI debut taking 1/61 off his 10 overs and scoring 35 runs as number 11 with a late flurry at the end of England's innings in a partnership of 53 with James Anderson.
 He kept his place for next game where he took 2–51.
 In the final game of the series, he was wicketless as he finished with figures of 0–57.